securekomodo/citrixInspector/README.md

 The `cve_2023_3519_inspector.py` script performs the following checks on the target websites:

+- Checks for the recent version of the pluginslist.xml file located at /vpn/pluginlist.xml
 - (Optional) Check for the presence of common web shells known to be affiliated with exploitation in the wild
 - Check if the HTTP title is "Citrix Gateway"
 - Check for the presence of an HTML comment containing the text "frame-busting" which was found as an artifact on older/legacy citrix installations